IFRS 16 Disclosure Requirements

 Disclosures can be divided into two main categories:

-• Quantitative disclosures - numerical information including movement schedules, annual totals, and forecasted amounts
+• Quantitative disclosures - numerical information including current-period amounts, movement schedules, and information about potential future cash outflows not reflected in lease liabilities

 • Qualitative disclosures - descriptive notes explaining accounting policies and providing context for the figures